 I’m interested in running a FAMUS course, how do I organise one?

 If your proposed course covers all of the four FAMUS components (theory, thoracic, abdominal/renal and DVT/peripheral vascular access) then it is likely we will be able to approve new Course sites.
-We would ask that you e-mail the course details to the administrator (firstname.lastname@example.org) and we will endeavour to get back to you ASAP.
+Please see the minimum standards document here to ensure your course covers all the FAMUS components.
+We would ask that you e-mail the course details to the administrator (firstname.lastname@example.org), with proposed dates and confirmation you meet the minimum standards and we will endeavour to get back to you ASAP.

 For new course sites, we ask that the first course be delivered with a FAMUS committee member as part of the faculty to quality assure the program and delivery, but subsequent courses at that site can be delivered according to the same programme with whatever faculty are chosen locally.

-We also ask for a voluntary course fee to be paid to SAM, which allows the course to be advertised on the SAM website, and the course organisers access to the FAMUS lectures and course handbook for attendees – more details are available from the FAMUS administrator.
+We also ask for a course fee to be paid to SAM, which allows the course to be advertised on the SAM website, and the course organisers access to the FAMUS lectures and course handbook for attendees.
+This fee is currently £200 (as of October 2019) – more details are available from the FAMUS administrator.

 If your query is not answered above, then please contact the administrator (email@example.com) who will aim to respond to you as soon as possible.